 – a certificate from the candidate’s place of work, study or training issued by the employer.

 The relevant Privacy Statement document is available on the following website:

-All the students candidates shall be aware about the use of their data by applying to EMIMEO.
+All the student candidates shall be aware of the use of their data by applying to EMIMEO.